DDT-IDE/DDT/documentation/UserGuide.md

 Also, to improve Eclipse performance and startup time, it is recommended you tweak the JVM parameters.
 There is a tool called Eclipse Optimizer that can do that automatically, it is recommended you use it.
 Read more about it [here](http://www.infoq.com/news/2015/03/eclipse-optimizer).
 (Installing/enabling the JRebel optimization is not necessary as that only applies to Java developers)

-### DDT Prerequisites and Configuration

-The [DUB tool](http://code.dlang.org/about) is required to fully enable all DDT functionality.
-DDT will automatically find DUB if it is on the `PATH` environment variable.
-If it's not, the DUB path can be configured in the `DDT` preference page.
-A D compiler is also required.
-This is so the standard library source modules can be found and used (for code completion, etc.).

 ##### Compiler setup:
 Every time DUB is invoked to resolve the `dub.json` file (see DUB manifest section below), DDT will also search for a compiler in the `DUB_COMPILERS_PATH` and `PATH` environment variables (`DUB_COMPILERS_PATH` is treated by DDT the same way as the `PATH` variable).
 Most compiler standard-library directory layouts, relative to the compiler executable, should be recognized (be it DMD, GDC, or LDC).